typelevel/cats-parse/docs/src/index.md

 // res2 = Right((,1))
 ```

-The first parsing is interrupted by error since it *started* the parsing (one first space was correct on parser `p1`) so it won't work without `backtrack`.
-The second parsing works fine with `orElse` alone since it does not start in `p1` or `p2`.
+The first parser combination is interrupted by *halting error* and the second parsing combination will only suffer from *epsilon errors*.
+The second parser works because `orElse` and `|` operators actually allows recovering from epsilon errors, but not from halting errors.

-So the `backtrack` helps us where the *left side* throws an error.
+So the `backtrack` helps us where the *left side* throws halting error.

 ### Soft

-This method might look similar to `backtrack`, but it allows us to *proceed* the parsing when the *right side* is failed.
+This method might look similar to `backtrack`, but it allows us to *proceed* the parsing when the *right side* is throwing an epsilon error.
 It is really useful for ambiguous parsers when we can't really tell what exactly we are parsing before the end.
 Let's say we want to parse some input to the search engine which contains fields.
 This might look like "field:search_query".
 Let's try to write a parser for this:

 ```scala
 import cats.parse.Rfc5234.{alpha, sp}